nylas/components/scripts/template/README.md

 ### Testing

-`yarn run cy:open` will launch our end-to-end tests in a browser tests will automatically be run on push from push.yaml snapshot (visual) diff tests are fun using Percy by running `yarn run snapshot`
+`yarn cy:open` will launch our end-to-end tests in a browser tests will automatically be run on push from push.yaml snapshot (visual) diff tests are fun using Percy by running `yarn snapshot`

 ## Additional Documentation